garyfleming/apis-for-decades/apis.md

 ![fit original](images/text-adventure.gif)

 ^ If you ever played an old text adventure, there will usually a bunch of standard verbs you could use against the nouns.
-But these were domain specific.
-"Go north", "turn wheel", "kill dragon"
+These were often domain specific.
+"Go north" was fairly generic, "light fire" might make sensible in an RPG or in something else with fire, "kill dragon" makes sense if you can kill

 ---

 ![](images/kill-jester.jpg)

-^ "kill-jester"
+^ "kill-jester" always makes sense

 ---